 Jutta Sperling

-Professor of History (currently on leave), Hampshire College, jsperling@hampshire.edu
+Professor of History, Hampshire College, jsperling@hampshire.edu

-Visiting Professor of History, Amherst College, jsperling@amherst.edu
+Visiting Scholar of History, Amherst College, jsperling@amherst.edu

 Teaching Interests: